-FMFLANT / MARFORCOM / MARFOR NORTHCOM
+FMFLANT / MARFORCOM / MARFORNORTH

-SAFETY TIPS 2022 Hurricane Preparedness & Tornado Awareness
+SAFETY TIPS 2023 Hurricane Preparedness & Tornado Awareness

 The Hurricane Season runs from 1 Jun to 30 Nov.
 Hurricanes are among nature's most powerful and destructive phenomena.
 Regardless of where hurricanes land, they always come with powerful winds, heavy rainfall, and flooding which can cause significant harm to life and damage property.
 If you haven't yet prepared for hurricane season, now is the time to do so.
-Here are some tips to help stay safe and be better prepared:
+The following tips are offered to help keep you safe and be well-prepared: